Audi TT Coupe (2019 - ) review

 Audi isn’t renowned for including a lot of features as standard in its cars, but the offerings in the TT aren’t too bad.
 The Sport model includes Bluetooth and cruise control, as well as heated seats with an Alcantara and leather upholstery, as well as keyless start.
 Upgrade to the Sport and you’ll get more powerful LED lights and some cosmetic enhancements, but not much extra kit, while the Black Edition has bigger wheels and extra styling bits.
 The TTS has an upgraded magnetic suspension system, nicer leather on the seats and lane assist as standard.

 Options include the Comfort and Sound pack, which features a Bang & Olufsen sound system and a reversing camera, and the Technology Pack, which adds satellite navigation (standard on the TTS), a wireless charging area for your phone and a 36-month subscription to various online infotainment options, including aerial pictures from Google Earth on the sat-nav.

-If you want a small coupe that’s fun and comfortable to drive, dripping with quality and desirability, and that’s still affordable to run, then the TT is it.
-Sure, it’s not the cheapest option, but it’s still one of our favourite cars of its type.
+If you want a small coupe that’s fun and comfortable to drive, dripping with quality and desirability, and that’s still affordable to run, the TT is it.
+It’s not the cheapest option, but it’s still one of our favourite cars of its type.